nloewy/cellsociety_team08/doc/DESIGN.md

 #### Features Affected by Assumptions

+1. We assume that the Grid will always be a lattice grid of polygon-shaped cells.
+This is a tradeoff we deemed necessary, however, as doing this allowed us to use the Vertices to represent the location of Cells, and not have the `getNeighbors` method be dependent on the shape of the cell.
+2. There are some minor assumptions we make in the transition functions for Wator Cells and FallingSand Cells.
+We assume that if a shark is next to a fish, he will always eat the fish.
+In a sense, although everything occurs at the same time, the movement of shark's is prioritized first.
+   Additionally, with falling Sand Cells, we assume that sand movement is prioritized first.
+   Furthermore, if two blocks of sand is falling on top of each other into water, the water will " make a wave" and separate the sand.

 ## Significant differences from Original Plan

 Our group spent a lot of time developing a plan with as many abstractions as possible, so the number